 Visitation at church followed by the Mass of Christian Burial; Committal service at the time of burial.

 Funeral Service (not a Mass) at the Funeral Home; Committal service at the time of burial.

 “New Hope” Bereavement Group ~ Ecumenical grief support group

-An annulment is a declaration by the Catholic Church that after careful investigation, flaws were discovered in the relationship that prevented it from becoming a marriage, as the Church understands marriage.
+An annulment is a declaration by the Catholic Church that after careful investigation, flaws were discovered in a relationship that prevented it from becoming a marriage (as the Church understands marriage).
 According to Catholic teaching, marriage is a permanent partnership of a man and a woman.
-Because a marriage lasts “until death do us part,” no one can enter into a second permanent partnership while his or her first spouse is living unless an annulment has been granted.
+Because a marriage lasts “until death do us part”, no one can enter into a second permanent partnership while his or her first spouse is living unless an annulment has been granted.
 Pamphlets explaining the Annulment process are available at all of our parishes, free of charge.
-Sr. Toni serves as a Field Advocate for the Marriage Tribunal and can assist anyone who wishes to petition for an annulment.
+Sr. Toni serves as a field advocate for the Marriage Tribunal and can assist anyone who wishes to petition for an annulment.
 Contact the Quad-Parish office.
 All contacts are confidential.